Mechanical Engineering Professionals

 Concept Phase

 This is the initial phase where the idea for the new product is generated and documented.
-The idea here is to flush out the idea has much as possible and assess if it worth pursuing.
-To some degree, this is always done by an inventor or client before coming to us, for why else would someone hire a product design and development company unless they have an idea they want to pursue.
+The idea here is to flush out the idea as much as possible and assess if it is worth pursuing.
+To some degree, this is always done by an inventor or client before coming to us, for why else would someone hire a product design and development company unless they already have an idea they want to pursue.

 Discovery Phase

 This is an added phase in our process where a customer shares their idea with us so we can bid on it.
 It's common practice to sign a non-disclosure agreement up front with the customer to keep what is discussed confidential (keeping a customer's information confidential is something we do even without the agreement in place, unless agreed to by the customer).
-We also work with customer to flush out the idea, this usually stems naturally from our need to have a a good specification to create our quote and this process can range from a short phone call for a simple design to a couple of weeks of talks if the design is complicated or requires a lot of detail.
+We also work with the customer to flush out the idea, this usually stems naturally from our need to have a a good specification to create our quote and this process can range from a short phone call for a simple design to a couple of weeks of talks if the design is complicated or requires a lot of detail.
 We do not charge for this.
 At the end of this phase we usually deliver a proposal to the customer with a firm quote for the preliminary phase and estimates for the other phases beyond that.

 Preliminary Design Phase